andruxa-smirnov/isee3-decoder/README.txt

 framer - reads output of vdecode on stdin, detects frame sync, writes decoded telemetry frames in hex on stdout -r bitrate, Hz; default 512 (only for time estimation)

-The old programs icedemod, icesync and bitsync are included for reference but are not built by default.
+The old programs icedemod, icesync and bitsync are included for reference but are not built by default and may not even still compile.